Session 20

 If the function we are writing has to receive

-as an argument, then it isn't
+decls as an argument, then it isn't

-after all.
+lexical-address after all.

-receives only one argument.
-The
+lexical-address receives only one argument.

-work for lexical-address
+recursive work for lexical-address.

 5. Convert this version of

-into a helper function.
+lexical-address into a helper function.

 So we add the declaration list as an argument to

-and convert
+lexical-address and convert

-into a helper function.
+lexical-address into a helper function.

 But now we have to backtrack and fix the app case.
 We used

-to apply lexical-address
+map to apply lexical-address to

-of the arguments in an application.
+each of the arguments in an application.

-now takes a second argument,
+lexical-address-helper now takes a second

 Notice, though: We use the same declaration list to evaluate